 With a light brush of olive oil, a kabob or skewer is a simple yet flavorful meal on a stick.
 To make the perfect kabob, I cut my vegetables and meats in similar sizes so they cook evenly and let them cook slowly.
 I also make sure to let them sit and get those nice seared marks before I turn them.

-Another key factor for optimum flavor is serving them over a delicious blend of orzo or couscous to soak up all the delicious juices.
+Another key factor for optimum flavor is serving them over a delicious bed of couscous or orzo recipes to soak up all the delicious juices.
 RiceSelect® has a variety of options to choose from and I can always trust that they provide quality products!
 Choose your combination of choice:

 Beef Skewers with Tri Color Couscous cooked in broth and sautéed garlic and onion.